-OUTPUTS

-Output Domain Output

-Numbers of referrals Number of accepted referrals and referral source

-and people supported Number of rejected referrals and reasons for refusals
+OUTPUTS Output Domain Output Number of accepted referrals and referral source Number of rejected referrals and reasons for refusals

+o mestic Abuse

 Number of people supported:

 1) within safe accommodation

 2) with resettlement support following exit from safe accommodation

 Number of people supported split by protected and other specialist characteristics:

 • Age

-Gender
+Numbers of referrals Gender

-Ethnicity
+and people supported Ethnicity

 Disability

 Sexuality

 Number of people with primary and secondary needs related to:

 1) mental health.

 2) alcohol and drugs.

 3) offending behaviour

 4) other complex needs.

 Number of support hours Number of paid support hours delivered

 Number of unpaid support hours delivered

-Number of services, facilities, resources accessed by type
+Types of support provided Number of services, facilities, resources accessed by type

-Types of support provided Number of people who made progress towards personal goals Number of safeguarding concerns raised - split by children and adults Number of referrals to the High-Risk Behaviour Panel Number of referrals to MARAC Length of Service Number of people supported for less than 1 month delivery Number of people supported between 1-3 months Number of people supported between 3-6 months Number of people supported for 6+ months Planned exits and move-on type Exists from the Service Unplanned exits, reasons and move-on type
+provided Number of people who made progress towards personal goals

+Number of safeguarding concerns raised - split by children and adults

+Number of referrals to the High-Risk Behaviour Panel

+Number of referrals to MARAC

+Length of Service delivery Number of people supported for less than 1 month

+denvery Number of people supported between 1-3 months

+Number of people supported between 3-6 months

+Number of people supported for 6+ months

+Planned exits and move-on type

+Exists from the Service Unplanned exits, reasons and move-on type